redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD4-duplication.markdown

 You operate on a design principal called "The rule of three".
 It helps you to see the mentioned patterns and it helps you to not getting to late to eliminate duplication.

 >More duplication is harder to eliminate

-So you have to wait for three duplications and check what's going on.
+So you have to wait for **exactly** three duplications and check what's going on.

-In software development we have finite time, so if something takes longer its less likely to happen.
-It's as simple as that.
-That's just the way the world works.

 ## Handle duplication with parameterized tests